-ELECLAW indicators focus on access to the franchise and thus do not cover restrictions of political liberties for non-citizens affecting their freedom of speech, assembly and association.
-However, restrictions on party membership are directly relevant for our topic, since candidates normally have to be nominated by parties.
+ELECLAW indicators focus on access to the franchise and thus do not cover restrictions of political liberties for non-citizens affecting their freedom of speech, assembly and association.9 However, restrictions on party membership are directly relevant for our topic, since candidates normally have to be nominated by parties.

 The coding of additional restrictions based on party membership is identical for both SCNs and TCNs, which is why we only list it once.
-This is also used for the Americas, where we cover non-citizen residents in general.
-We construct a simple dichotomous scale indicating whether membership in a political party is reserved to nationals.
+This is also used for the Americas and

-&lt;sup>9 Compare the MIPEX indicators on political liberties for TCNs.
+9 Compare the MIPEX indicators on political liberties for TCNs.